danielebogo/PSUpdateApp/README.md

 **PSUpdateApp** notifies you if a new version of your iOS application is available in the AppStore or in any other place.<br />
 If a new version is available, PSUpdateApp presents an UIAlertView, that informs you of the newer version, and gives you the option to update the application.<br />
 The component is based on **[AFNetworking](https://github.com/AFNetworking/AFNetworking/ "AFNetworking")** framework, using [`AFJSONRequestOperation`](http://afnetworking.github.com/AFNetworking/Classes/AFJSONRequestOperation.html) method to read and parse the JSON response.<br />
-The object is a singleton based on **Matt Gallager** object ([More informations here](http://www.cocoawithlove.com/2008/11/singletons-appdelegates-and-top-level.html)).

 ##Getting Started